wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Consult the `16.08 Roadmap <https://projects.xivo.io/versions/244>`_

 * Some :ref:`security features have been added to the XiVO provisioning server <provd-security>`.
+  To benefit from these new features, you'll need to :ref:`update your xivo-provd plugins to meet the system requirements <provd-security-requirements>`.

   If you have many phones that are connected to your XiVO through a NAT equipment, you should review the default configuration to make sure that the IP address of your NAT equipment don't get banned unintentionally by your XiVO.